EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 - I do ***NOT*** recommend installing Docker Desktop for Windows, though it can be "passed through" to your WSL VM.
 It is helpful to do everything via Docker CLI to increase your DevOps skills and to simulate a production Linux VM.

 - Use these directions to [Install Docker in WSL 2 without Docker Desktop](https://nickjanetakis.com/blog/install-docker-in-wsl-2-without-docker-desktop) I originally set up Docker for use with VSCode devcontainers and it was available for this project with no additional work.
-TODO: script the install with Ansible or some such

 - The Jenkins docs has instructions for [running Jenkins as a Docker Container](https://www.jenkins.io/doc/book/installing/docker/)
   - Because we're running in WSL, we use the instructions to manage Docker as a non-root user ***in Linux***.
 It links to [Linux post-installation steps for Docker Engine](https://docs.docker.com/engine/install/linux-postinstall/).